RadyaMikola22/final-project-DE/README.md

 ---
 ```
 ## docker-build	      - Build Docker Images (amd64) including its inter-container network.
 ## docker-build-arm   - Build Docker Images (arm64) including its inter-container network.
 ## postgres           - Run a Postgres container
 ## spark              - Run a Spark cluster, rebuild the postgres container, then create the destination tables
 ## airflow            - Spinup airflow scheduler and webserver.
 ## metabase           - Run a Metabase container for visualization
 ## clean              - Cleanup all running containers related to the challenge.
 ```
 ---

-## Intstruction
+## Instruction
 1. Clone This Repo.
 2. Run `make docker-build` for x86 user, or `make docker-build-arm` for arm chip user.
 3. Run `make postgres`